World war: Other global conflicts

 Others consider that the Ottoman–Portuguese confrontations and Ottoman–Habsburg wars can be considered as world conflicts, prototypes of the "Great Game" in Eurasia and the Scramble for Africa, but between two main power-projecting and religious blocs, the Ottomans, as holders of the Muslim Caliphate, and the Habsburgs, as Holy Roman Emperor.
+Also has been argued that a Catholic-Muslim Global War hadn't started in the clash between Charles V and Suleiman the Magnificent aspirations of Universal powers, but before within the Spanish–Ottoman wars in late Reconquista, due to Catholic Monarchs of Spain's attempt to attack Turks and Mamluks (supporters of Emirate of Granada) in Asia from an circumnavigate expedition to the East Indies (which was the original intentions of Columbus' voyages and of Magellan-Elcano), while also attacking them in Mediterranean Europe and North Africa, aspiring to lead a Global Crusade and Two-front war against the Ottomans.

-However, the Americas and Oceania were not involved in those conflicts, in which case, other historians consider the Thirty Years' War and Eighty Years' War (specially Iberian–Dutch War) as the first global conflict, pitting the Spanish and Portuguese Empires against the French, Dutch, and British Empires and their allies (mostly Protestants, like Danish and Swedish oversea expeditions) across the five continents.
+However, the Americas and Oceania were not involved in those conflicts, in which case, other historians consider the Thirty Years' War and Eighty Years' War (specially Iberian–Dutch War) as the first global conflict, pitting the Spanish and Portuguese Empires against the French, Dutch and British Empires and their allies (mostly Protestants, like Danish and Swedish oversea expeditions) across the five continents.

 Another possible example is the Second Congo War (1998–2003) even though it was only waged on one continent.
 It involved nine nations and led to ongoing low-intensity warfare despite official peace and the first democratic elections in 2006.
 It has been referred to as "Africa's World War".
+Similarly, other historians suggest even earlier conflicts to be world wars.
+For example, Russian ethnologist L. N. Gumilyov called the Byzantine–Sasanian War of 602–628 "the World War of the 7th century" because it evolved into a war between the fourfold informal alliance of the Chinese Empire, the Western Turkic Khaganate, the Khazars, and the Byzantine Empire against a triple union of the Sasanian Empire, the Avars, and the Eastern Turkic Khaganate, with proxy conflicts in Afro-Eurasia (like the Aksumite–Persian wars) and across the Old World.